ClarkVision.com

 3) Take an exposure reading in seconds.

-I use a flashlight that I've added a reostat to, a 2 cell flashlight with a 4 cell bulb and some paper to make a yellow-orange light.
-At the level that I use when deep-sky observing, the camera reads:
+I use a flashlight with an incandescent bulb that I've added a reostat to, a 2 cell flashlight with a 4 cell bulb and some paper to make a yellow-orange light.
+I also use LED flashlights where I have covered the flashlight with brown paper, or brown plastic in several layers to reduce the brightness.

 4 sec f/8 (ISO 1000)